 Around 40% of body mass in human consists of skeletal muscle.
-Since this type have numerous muscles functions such as locomotion, glucose and fat metabolism and thermogenesis, the mechanisms regulating muscle growth and development are widely studied(2).
+Since this type muscles have numerous critical functions such as locomotion, glucose and fat metabolism and thermogenesis, the mechanisms regulating muscle growth and development are widely studied(2).
 Muscle is an extremely plastic tissue, which, exercise, nutrition and hormonal factors are key regulators of muscle mass(3).
 According dramatic effects of Anabolic steroids on muscle bulk, these hormones have long been used by body builders.
 Anabolic activity of insulin-like growth factor-I (IGF-I) have been demonstrated and recent studies demonstrated that exercise-associated muscle growth and development depends on IGF-I expression level(2).
 IGF-1 participates in diverse biological process such as: skeletal growth, cell cycle progression, differentiation, and mediator for various hormones. numerous SNPs of IGF-1 have been studied to be involved in cancer, myopia, muscle function, BMD regulation and affects age at menarche(4, 5).
 C-1245T (rs35767) is one of these genetic variation that is located in IGF-I gene's promoter.
 Previous studies have demonstrated that rs35767 is associated with the endurance performance and power in athletics (6).
-Karate, the Japanese word for "empty hands", developed in Japan in the early 17th century.
-Four karate styles are categorized by the World Karate Federation: Goju, Shito, Shotokan and Wado.
-Chaabène et al. reviewed physical physiological features of karate athletes in several aspect such as Body Composition, Bone Mineral Density, Aerobic and Anaerobic Profile, Muscle that achieving top karate performances depends on muscle explosive power plays a major role in(8, 9).
-In this study, we aimed to investigate the frequency of rs35767, in three groups of professional karate-kas, amateur athletes and non-athletes.
+Karate, the Japanese word for "empty by the World hands", developed in Japan in the early 17th century.
+Four karate styles are categorized Karate Federation: Goju, Shito, Shotokan and Wado.
+Chaabène et al. reviewed physical and physiological features of karate athletes in several aspect such as Body Composition, Bone Mineral Density, Aerobic and Anaerobic Profile, Muscle Power and Flexibility (7).
+It is reported that achieving top karate performances depends on muscle explosive power plays a major role in(8, 9).
+In this study, we aimed to investigate the frequency of rs35767, in three groups of professional karate-kas, amateur athletes and nonathletes.